Kafū, aged forty-one.

 March 14th.

-I acquired Takedaya Yoshikata’s nishiki-e prints titled Eight Views of Ryōgoku.
+I brought Takedaya Yoshikata’s brocade pictures titled *Eight Views of Ryōgoku*.

-Materials on the customs of courtesans in flag houses from the early Meiji period were gradually coming together.
+Materials on the customs of courtesans in flag pavilions from the early Meiji era had gradually come together.

 March 15th.